yrnkrn/zapcc/README.md

 ### Does it use ccache, distcc, warp or the like?

 No.

-### By how much Zapcc will accelerate compilation times?

-This depends on the complexity of the header files vs. the complexity of the source files.
-It can range from no acceleration at all for plain C projects to x2-x5 for build-all of heavily templated projects, up to cases of x50 speedups in developer-build incremental change of one file.

-As a reference number, Zapcc accelerates clang build-all about x2 faster compared to building clang using clang.

-### Will Zapcc accelerate C projects as well?

-No, caching is disabled for C files.

 ### When was the source last merged with LLVM trunk?